 AR: What are you doing differently now in light of this transformation in reading and publishing?

 JG: We’re trying to think creatively in terms of eBook publishing, social media, where and how we market our books, and how we can use one format to help another.
 We have a very busy and social media team.
+Other teams, I’ve heard, may make use of auto liker technology which could help them out, and while we don’t use it ourselves it does show how competitive the scene is.
 Norton has the most followers of any trade book publisher on Tumblr, and one of the largest followings on Twitter.
 Additionally, we communicate with readers through Flickr, Facebook, YouTube, and GoodReads.

 We’re using new ways to attract attention for our books online; it could be a blog contest, a competition for advance reading copies, advertising over a broad spectrum of specialized outlets.